John Froggatt: Early career

+Colchester United

-He transferred to Third Division club Colchester United in August 1974 for a £6,000 fee, joining former Boston strike partner Bobby Svarc and former Boston manager Jim Smith at Layer Road.
+Froggatt transferred to Third Division club Colchester United in August 1974 for a £6,000 fee, joining former Boston strike partner Bobby Svarc and former Boston manager Jim Smith at Layer Road.
 He scored his first Football League goal on 24 August, in a 3–2 defeat by Blackburn Rovers at Ewood Park.
-He and Svarc continued their strike partnership, and Froggatt scored a hat-trick past Grimsby Town on 15 November, whilst Svarc also scored a brace.
+He and Svarc continued their strike partnership.
+Froggatt scored a hat-trick past Grimsby Town on 15 November, whilst Svarc also scored a brace.
 He also found the net against Aston Villa in a 2–1 defeat in the League Cup quarter-finals.
 He started every league game in 1974–75, scoring 18 goals in 54 games in all competitions; Svarc scored 25 to take their partnership to 43 goals for the season.
+Froggatt was voted the club's Player of the Year.

-Svarc and Smith left the club in summer 1975, leaving Froggatt behind at Colchester.
+Svarc and Smith left the club in the summer of 1975, leaving Froggatt behind at Colchester.
 The club were relegated under rookie manager Bobby Roberts, and Froggatt scored just five goals from 44 games in 1975–76; this left new signings Bobby Gough and Colin Garwood to pick up the slack.
-However Roberts led the "U's" to immediate promotion in 1976–77; Frogratt scored eight goals in 52 appearances, though again Garwood and Gough got the bulk of the goals.
-He added four goals in 34 games in 1977–78 to take his tally for Colchester to 35 goals in 184 games in league and cup competitions.
+However, Roberts led the "U's" to immediate promotion in 1976–77; Frogratt scored eight goals in 52 appearances, though again Garwood and Gough got the bulk of the goals.
+He spent time out of the first-team, though he still added four goals in 34 games in 1977–78 to take his tally for Colchester to 35 goals in 184 games in league and cup competitions.

+Later career

-He was signed by Port Vale manager Bobby Smith for £10,000 in February 1978.
-Fifteen seconds into his Vale debut; a 4–0 win over Exeter City on 8 February 1978 at Vale Park, and he had scored his first goal for the club.
-Despite this, he only scored two more goals in eleven further league games in 1977–78, as the "Valiants" were relegated into the basement division.
+Froggatt was signed by Port Vale manager Bobby Smith for £10,000 in February 1978.
+15 seconds into his Vale debut; a 4–0 win over Exeter City on 8 February 1978 at Vale Park, and he had scored his first goal for the club.
+Despite this, he tweaked his hamstring the following month and only scored two more goals in eleven further league games in 1977–78 as the "Valiants" were relegated into the basement division.
 He then lost his first-team place to Ken Beamish and Bernie Wright, and after three appearances under new manager Dennis Butler in 1978–79, Froggatt was sold on to Northampton Town for £8,000 in September 1978.
-He scored three times for the struggling "Cobblers", before returning to Boston United, where he was made assistant manager.
+He scored three times for the struggling "Cobblers", including on his debut.
+He returned to Boston United, where he was made assistant manager.

 Style of play

-Froggatt was a target-man forward who boasted good pace and ball-control skills.
+Froggatt was a target man forward who boasted good pace and ball-control skills.

 Managerial career

-Frogatt was appointed manager at Alliance Premier League club Boston United in 1981.
-Under his stewardship, the "Pilgrims" finished tenth in 1981–82, fifth in 1982–83, and seventeenth in 1983–84.
+Froggatt was appointed manager at Alliance Premier League club Boston United in 1981.
+Under his stewardship, the "Pilgrims" finished tenth in 1981–82, fifth in 1982–83, and 17th in 1983–84.
 He went on to manage Central Midlands League side Ilkeston Town between September 1986 and January 1988.

+Personal life and death

+Froggatt's wife gave birth to twins in 1985.
+He later worked as a company director.

+Froggatt died on 23 May 2025, at the age of 79.